SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/BigData/DataPreparation.md

 　　![](img/DataStore6.png)
 8. After uploading data successfully, the only dataID will be returned, which is used to represent the uploaded data package.
 You can view the detailed description information of the data package by clicking the DataID.
 The uploaded dataset will be displayed in "Dataset List" of relationship/datasets resource.
 　　![](img/DataStore7.png)
-9. Open the configured BigDataStore datasource in Cross to view the uploaded data.
+9. Open the configured iServer DataStore datasource in Cross to view the uploaded data.

 　　![](img/DataStore8.png)

-- **Using BigDataStore Data**
+- **Using iServer DataStore Data**

 　　After configuring iServer DataStore successfully, the data can be opened by opening web datasource in Cross, at the same time, PostgreSQL datasource which saves the same data will be opened.
 The detail operations are shown as follow:

 1. Open SuperMap iDesktop Cross, right-click mouse in **Datasource** node of "Workspace Manager", and then select "Open Web datasource...".
-2. Select "BigDataStore" in the pop-up dialog box, and enter server IP and port number as follows, click "Open" to open datasource configured in the server.
+2. Select "iServer DataStore" in the pop-up dialog box, and enter server IP and port number as follows, click "Open" to open datasource configured in the server.
 　　![](img/OpenBDS.png)
-3. PostgreSQL datasource will be opened when opening BigDataStore datasource, the PostgreSQL datasource name is **BigDataStore_database name**, when performing big data online analysis, selecting data in PostgreSQL as source data.
+3. PostgreSQL datasource will be opened when opening iServer DataStore datasource, the PostgreSQL datasource name is **iServerDataStore_database name**, when performing big data online analysis, selecting data in PostgreSQL as source data.
-4. About the settings of parameter "Input Data" of big data online analysis, choose **BigDataStore** for "Data Input Mode", and set server address, database name, username, password, you can view these parameters settings by right-clicking dataset under **BigDataStore** datasource and selecting Property, as follows:
+4. About the settings of parameter "Input Data" of big data online analysis, choose **iServer DataStore** for "Data Input Mode", and set server address, database name, username, password, you can view these parameters settings by right-clicking dataset under **iServer DataStore** datasource and selecting Property, as follows:
 　　![](img/BDSProperty.png)
 5. Select dataset of corresponded PostgreSQL datasource for "Source Data" which will participate in analysis.